DeyLak/redux-restify/docs/api.md

 Api module is based on api entities configs.
 You can describe available fields for each entitiy, add relations between them etc.

-Module have the following structure:
+Module has the following structure:
 ```
 {
   selectors: {